 Watch: Jude Bellingham on "dream come true"

-Bellingham also shone for England in their recent UEFA Nations League clashes with Italy and Germany, supplying an assist in the latter fixture.
+Bellingham also shone for England in their UEFA Nations League clashes with Italy and Germany, supplying an assist in the latter fixture.
 “I like Jude, I think he's an amazing player," said Bellingham's England teammate Jordan Henderson.
 "He's a fantastic professional and his mentality is really key for his development.

 "There will be a lot of pressure on him at a young age, but of course he's a top, top player, and I'm sure he'll have a big part to play [at the World Cup] in Qatar."